Peony is a tattooed tattoo enthusiast who loves studying and discussing tattoo history and meanings. Japanese themes are her favorite.

 In olden day Japan, it is often said that if you were to encounter a snake—especially a white one—you’ll be blessed with good luck, however, coming across a dead snake is a very bad omen.

 Till this very day, many people living in the outskirts or countryside of Japan will not chase away or kill a snake if they find one in their yard (notably the Aodaisho, a non-poisonous, Japanese rat snake), believing it to be both a sacred being and an ally, killing rats and mice which would otherwise ruin their crops and means of survival.

 Snakes are religiously regarded as an auspicious animal in Japan.
 You will see straw “snakes” (straw woven to look like one) tied around torii gates at the entrance of shrines.

-Back in ancient Japan, where the knowledge of Biology aren't as deep as it is today, people were amazed how a hebi could molt and shed off its skin, it shed everything — including its eye-caps!
+Back in ancient Japan, when the knowledge of biology wasn't as deep as it is today, people were amazed how a hebi could molt and shed off its skin.
+It shed everything—including its eye caps!
 Snakes are therefore deemed as the ultimate embodiment of rebirth, renewal and total transformation.
-Some also saw this constant regenerative cycle of as a representation of eternal life.
+Some also saw this constant regenerative cycle as a representation of eternal life.

-The serpent is very closely linked to another wildly popular Japanese tattoo icon, the Hannya.
-Hannya is said to be an anguished women, whose intense emotions took over, contorted her face into a ghastly serpentine form and pushed her over to the demonic realm.
+The snake is very closely linked to another wildly popular Japanese tattoo icon, the Hannya.
+Hannya is said to be an anguished woman, whose intense emotions took over, contorted her face into a ghastly serpentine form and pushed her over to the demonic realm.